Everett Dirksen: Tenure

 His support for many New Deal programs initially marked him as a moderate, pragmatic Republican, though over time he became increasingly conservative and isolationist.
 During World War II, he lobbied successfully for an expansion of congressional staff resources to eliminate the practice under which House and Senate committees borrowed executive branch personnel to accomplish legislative work.
 He reversed his isolationist stance to support the war effort, but also secured the passage of an amendment to the Lend Lease Act by introducing it while 65 of the House's Democrats were at a luncheon.
 It provided that the Senate and the House could, by a simple majority in a concurrent resolution, revoke the war powers granted to the president.

 Dirksen studied law privately in Washington, D.C. after he was elected to Congress.
 He was admitted to the District of Columbia Bar in 1936 and the bar of Illinois in 1937.

 In December 1943, Dirksen announced that he would be a candidate for the Republican presidential nomination in 1944.
 He stated that a coalition of midwestern Republican representatives had urged him to run and that his campaign was serious.
 However, press pundits had assumed that the candidacy was a vehicle to siphon support away from the campaign of Wendell Willkie, whose reputation as a maverick and staunch internationalist had earned him the hatred of many Republican Party regulars, especially in the Midwest.
 Dirksen's presidential campaign was apparently still alive on the eve of the 1944 convention, as Time speculated that he was running for vice president.
 Dirksen received no votes for either office from delegates at the convention.

 In 1947, Dirksen was diagnosed with chorioretinitis in his right eye.
 Despite a number of physicians recommending that the eye be removed, Dirksen chose treatment and rest; he recovered most of the sight in the afflicted eye.
 In 1948, he declined to run for re-election because of his ailment.

 U.S. senator

+Dirksen was a Republican Senator 1951–1969.